 Before you get serious with your search, you’ll want to find a real estate agent and get your financing in order.
 We’ll go through these steps in detail, but it’s a good idea to start gathering your financial records (pay stubs, W2s, bank statements, etc.) and have them ready.
 Have a co-borrower?
 Their information will be required, too.

 How much do I need to put down?

 Most lenders prefer a down payment of 20%.
-However, that’s not always feasible for every homeowner.
-Check with your lender about mortgage programs that may allow for lower down payments.
-For example, the Federal Housing Administration (FHA) requires as little as 3.5% down.
-One important thing to note, if you do not make a down payment of at least 20%, you may need to pay what’s called Mortgage Insurance each month until you reach 20% equity in the home.
+However, there are options for homeowners who can’t afford to make that much of a downpayment.
+Check with your lender about mortgage programs that allow for lower down payments, some as low as just 3% of the purchase price.
+One important thing to note, if your downpayment is less than 20%, you may need to pay what’s called Mortgage Insurance each month until you reach 20% equity in the home.

 What about my credit?

 You should take a look at your credit report before you start the homebuying process.
 This is the time to clean up any past issues and make sure there are no inaccuracies or mistakes.
 To qualify for a mortgage, you’ll need to meet the lender’s credit qualifications (which may vary by lender but you typically need a minimum credit score of 620).
 If you’re not in that range, you may need to spend time rebuilding your credit or come up with a larger down payment (i.e., 10% vs. 3%).

 Find more information about how important your credit is, how to repair credit issues and how to understand your credit score, by clicking here .